In-person Workshop at GIKI Campus, Swabi

 - Proficiency in Python and basic understanding of LLM APIs (OpenAI/Anthropic)

-The GIKI Agentic AI & RAG Bootcamp is a focused, hands-on program designed to help technical professionals transition from simple generative AI use cases to structured, intelligent AI systems.
+A 2-day in-person workshop, organized by atomcamp in collaboration with Ghulam Ishaq Khan Institute (GIKI), Swabi, is a hands-on program designed to help students, and professionals transition from simple generative AI use cases to structured, intelligent AI systems.

-This bootcamp is ideal for those building AI products, internal tools, copilots, or intelligent workflows.
+This workshop is ideal for developers, students, and professionals building AI products, ai solutions, copilots, or automated workflows.

 Here’s What You’ll Learn: